tryffel/eventsourcing/README.md

 // fetch the aggregate based on its snapshot and the events after the version of the snapshot GetWithContext(ctx context.Context, id string, a aggregate) error

-// only fetch the aggregate snapshot and not any events.
-GetSnapshot(ctx context.Context, id string, a aggregate) error
+// only fetch the aggregate snapshot and not any events GetSnapshot(ctx context.Context, id string, a aggregate) error

 // Store the aggregate events and after the snapshot